Juicy Asian Oven-Roasted Pulled Pork for Sliders, Pasta or Rice.

 - Pre-heat oven to 350° F.

 - In the same skillet the pork was just removed from, heat over medium heat.
 Then add oil, onion and garlic.
-Cook onions and garlic till soft and fragrant.
+Cook onions and garlic until soft and fragrant.

 - Add tomatoes, ginger, fish sauce, chili garlic sauce, mustard, brown sugar and black pepper.
 Gently stir the sauce and simmer on low heat for about 5 minutes.

-- Add the seared pork back into the skillet with the sauce and ladle the tomato sauce mixture over the pork into the oven proof pan.
+- Add the seared pork back into the skillet with the sauce and ladle the tomato sauce mixture over the pork.
 Cover the pork with aluminum foil.

 - Bake the pork for about 4 hours, or until the pork is tender and easily shreds with a fork.
 We like to skim off any excess fat, then shred the pork in the sauce.